fjarri-attic/oldi-hero-translation/hero_en.md

 At all.

 "And good for you!"
 Elphistic rejoiced, enthusiastically waving with a bull's bone.
-"I said to Panopeus back then too: you know, Panopey **]diminutive used in Russian; should we translated it? how?]**, good for our Amphitryon!
+"I said to Panopeus back then too: you know, dear Panopeus **[diminutive used in Russian; should we translated it? how?]**, good for our Amphitryon!
 He, I said, understands it well - now Taphos is ours anyway, it won't go anywhere, and what, are we to take this patricide, a Taphian snake, home now?!
 The gods guided your hand, my friend, truly gods did..."

 "And I killed her later," Amphitryon repeated without listening to Elphistic, pouring himself out of a jug.
 "Her belly was... soft.
 And I broke the sword afterwards.
 Shouldn't have, probably..."